 Serve with our partners

-We need electricians, contractors, plumbers, roofers,other skilled trades people and amatuer rehabbers who are interested in giving your expertise or leftover supplies to a new project that will help families in the Thomas Gregg Elementary neighborhood that are served by Shepherd.
+We need electricians, contractors, plumbers, roofers, other skilled trades people and amateur rehabbers who are interested in giving your expertise or leftover supplies to a project that will help families.
+Opportunities include the neighborhood of Thomas Gregg Elementary, which is served by Shepherd, as well as meeting needs of other community members.
 Help us connect with neighbors and bring peace to the community through safe, affordable housing.

 To learn more connect with Brady Yoder by emailing email@example.com